-Lateness/Punctuality
+3.2.
+Lateness /Punctuality

-It is important to be on time.
-The beginning of the school day is used to give out instructions, practice essential numeracy and literacy skills and organise the day.
-If your child is late they can miss work, time with their class teacher getting vital information, cause disruption to the lesson for others and can be embarrassing, leading to possible further absence.
+It is important to be on time at the start of the morning and afternoon school sessions.
+The start of school/lessons are used to give out instructions or organise work If your child is late they can miss work, time with their class teacher getting vital information, cause disruption to the lesson for others, and can be embarrassed leading to possible further absence.

-- All lateness is recorded daily.
-This information will be required by the courts, should a prosecution for non-attendance or lateness be necessary. - Arrival after the close of registration will be marked as unauthorised absence code 'U' in line with county and Department for Education (DfE) guidance.
+- The school day begins at 8.45 am.
+Morning registration is at 08:50 a.m.
+Junior School and it closes at 9.15 a.m. - All lateness is recorded daily.
+This information will be required by the courts, should a prosecution for non-attendance or lateness be necessary Arrival after the close of registration will be marked as unauthorised absence code 'U' in line with county and Department for Education (DfE) guidance.
 This mark shows them to be on site, but is legally recorded as an absence. - If a pupil is late due to a medical appointment, they will receive an authorised absence coded 'M'.
 Please be advised that where possible doctors and dentists appointments are to be made outside of school hours or during school holidays.

 Pupils who are consistently late are disrupting not only their own education but also that of the other pupils.
-On-going and repeated lateness is considered as unauthorised absence and will be subject to legal action (see p5 for further details).
+On-going and repeated lateness is considered as unauthorised absence and will be subject to legal action (see section 6 for further detail).

 Parents, guardians or carers of pupils who have patterns of lateness will be contacted to discuss the importance of good time keeping and how this might be achieved.
 If lateness persists, parents, guardians or carers will be invited to attend the school and discuss the problem and support offered.
-If support is not appropriate or is declined and a child has 10 or more sessions of unauthorised absence due to lateness recorded in any 10 week period the school will be required to issue parents with a penalty notice in accordance with Hampshire's Code of Conduct for issuing penalty notices for non-attendance (See p5 for further details).
+If support is not appropriate or is declined and a child has 10 or more sessions of unauthorised absence due to lateness recorded in any 10 week period the school or the Hampshire County Council will be required to issue parents with a penalty notice in accordance with Hampshire's Code of Conduct for issuing penalty notices for non-attendance (See section 6 of this policy for further detail).